The Tumbledown Dick

 The Tumbledown Dick was a former public house in Farnborough, Hampshire, England, that operated from the 16th century until the early 21st century.
-The name of the pub originates as the satirical nickname given to Richard Cromwell, son of Oliver Cromwell, after his abrupt fall from power after a brief nine-month reign in 1658–59.
+The name of the pub originated as the satirical nickname given to Richard Cromwell, son of Oliver Cromwell, after his abrupt fall from power after a brief nine-month reign in 1658–59.
 The pub was the central focus of Farnborough before its 19th-century refocus toward North Camp and the current town centre's 20th-century development.
 Local folklore links the pub with various historical figures, including Cromwell, Henry VII (celebrating the downfall of Richard III) and Dick Turpin.
 The pub was closed in 2008, and the building was purchased by McDonald's in 2012.